FIWARE/tutorials.Big-Data-Flink/README.md

 [![License: MIT](https://img.shields.io/github/license/fiware/tutorials.Big-Data-Flink.svg)](https://opensource.org/licenses/MIT)
 [![Support badge](https://img.shields.io/badge/tag-fiware-orange.svg?logo=stackoverflow)](https://stackoverflow.com/questions/tagged/fiware)

-This tutorial is an introduction to the [FIWARE Cosmos Orion Flink Connector](http://fiware-cosmos-flink.rtfd.io), which facilitates Big Data analysis of context data, through an integration with [Apache Flink](https://flink.apache.org/), one of the most popular Big Data platforms.
+These tutorials are an introduction to the [FIWARE Cosmos Orion Flink Connector](http://fiware-cosmos-flink.rtfd.io), which facilitates Big Data analysis of context data, through an integration with [Apache Flink](https://flink.apache.org/), one of the most popular Big Data platforms.
 Apache Flink is a framework and distributed processing engine for stateful computations both over unbounded and bounded data streams.
 Flink has been designed to run in all common cluster